"Come and See": A Web Commentary on the Gospel of John

 Jesus answered and said, "This voice didn't come on my account but on yours.
 Now is the judgement of this world -- now the ruler of this world will be driven away!
 And when I am lifted up from the earth myself, I will draw everyone to myself."
 (Jn 12.30-2)

 Not only does Jesus' glorification have implications for the lives of his disciples, as follows from what he said in vv23-6, when he spoke about the grain of wheat that dies to bear fruit and his servants following him wherever he goes, which of course includes following him to death, here it has truly cosmic implcations.
 When Jesus has been glorified, then the ruler of this world will be driven away.
 Just as Mark and the other Synoptics showed Jesus the exorcist driving demons (part of Satan's following) out of the sick and the possessed, so John shows Jesus driving Satan himself from his domination over this fallen world.

-[[I will add the two other "ruler of this world" passages here when the commentary has reached Jn 14 and Jn 16]]
+[[I will add the last "ruler of this world" passage here when the commentary has reached Jn 16]]

 In Jn 13.2, the evangelist tells us that at the time of the Last Supper "the Enemy5 had already put it into the heart of Judas son of Simon Iscariot to betray him".
 What exactly does this mean?
 The later statement of v27 "And after the morsel (ie, the one Jesus dips in the dish and passes to Judas), the Adversary then entered into that man (ie, Judas)." seems to be making the same point.
 Judas the betrayer of Jesus was under the influence of Satan when he decided to do it.
 The evangelist does not seem to be saying that the Devil "made" him do it, rather that although the plan was Satan's at its root, Judas was a willing collaborator in the betrayal.